 The place name literally means "ford of a man called Wealh," from the Old English personal name + "inga" + "ford."

-Hence, conjecturally, the surname is descended from the tenant of the lands of Wallingford, held by the Bishop of Salisbury, the Bishop of Winchester and William FitzCorbucion, a Norman noble who was recorded in the Domesday Book
+Hence, conjecturally, the surname is descended from the tenant of the lands of Wallingford, held by the Bishop of Salisbury, the Bishop of Winchester and William FitzCorbucion, a Norman noble who was recorded in the Domesday Book.

-.
 One of the first records of then name was John of Wallingford (died 1214), also known as John de Cella, Abbot of St Albans Abbey in Hertfordshire from 1195 to 1214.
 Before this position he was prior of Holy Trinity Priory at Wallingford in Berkshire, a cell of St Albans.

 Wallingford Castle was originally a motte-and-bailey structure and grew to become one of the most powerful royal castles of the 12th and 13th centuries.
 Used by royalty and their immediate family for two centuries, it was abandoned as a royal residence by Henry VIII and fell into decline.

 Early History of the Wallyngford family

 This web page shows only a small excerpt of our Wallyngford research.
-Another 195 words (14 lines of text) covering the years 1066, 1135, 1153, 1218, 1306, 1492, 1292, 1336 and 1381 are included under the topic Early Wallyngford History in all our PDF Extended History products and printed products wherever possible.
+Another 195 words (14 lines of text) covering the years 1066, 1135, 1153, 1218, 1306, 1492, 1292, 1336, 1381 and 1488 are included under the topic Early Wallyngford History in all our PDF Extended History products and printed products wherever possible.

 Wallyngford Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Wallyngford were recorded, including Wallingford, Walingford, Warringford, Waringford, Warengford, Wallingfort, Wallingforth, Walingforth, Warringforth, De Wallingford, De Wallingforth, Warrenford, Warrenforth, Warenforth, Wallingword, Walingword, Wallyngford, Walyngford and many more.

 Early Notables of the Wallyngford family (pre 1700)

-Outstanding amongst the family at this time was Richard of Wallingford (1292-1336), an English mathematician who made major contributions to astronomy/astrology and horology while serving as abbot of St Albans Abbey in Hertfordshire; and Richard of Wallingford, Constable...
-Another 37 words (3 lines of text) are included under the topic Early Wallyngford Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Richard of Wallingford (1292-1336), an English mathematician who made major contributions to astronomy/astrology and horology while serving as abbot of St Albans Abbey in Hertfordshire; and Richard of Wallingford, Constable of Wallingford Castle and landowner in St Albans who...

 Migration of the Wallyngford family